sdothum/dotfiles/README.md

-This repo's prior patch history resides with the [dotfiles-archive-2023](https://github.com/sdothum/dotfiles-archive-2023) repo -- which had become quite unwieldy, prompting the generation of this instance.
+This repo's prior patch history resides with the [dotfiles-archive-2023](https://github.com/sdothum/dotfiles-archive-2023) repo -- which had become quite unwieldly, prompting the generation of this instance.
 Some folders have been deprecated -- removed with workflow changes and the transition to Alpine Linux.